What to Eat Before Exercise, the Eat 4 Performance Daily Cheat Sheet

 In other words, consume protein at your 3 main meals and 2 to 3 snacks.

-I hope this explanation helps you understand how each of your 3 categories of Performance Foods fits into the overall performance and recovery of your body.
+I hope this explanation of what to eat before exercise as well as during and after helps you understand how each of your 3 categories of Performance Foods fits into the overall performance and recovery of your body.
 There are so many ways you can use the principles you just learned to totally level up your life, your energy, and your performance.
 Try taking the next challenge to see how you CAN take your game to the next level!

 Share them in the comments.